Green-Bat/Savefile-Manager/README.md

 ## Options
 - ### Add
-  - A popup window will appear asking you for the name of the profile, your own personal saves folder, and the game's saves folder
+  - A popup window will appear asking you for the name of the profile, your own personal saves folder, the game's saves folder, and the file extension for the game's save files.\
+    If dealing with folders, or files with no extension, use a '*' for the extension choice.

   - When choosing the GAME'S savefiles folder, if you're not sure where this is, check PCGamingWiki: http://pcgamingwiki.com/